Chat Interface

 Context Window

-• Note: More messages consume more tokens
+• Note: More messages mean higher token consumption.

 Enable Message Length Limit (MaxToken)

-Stream Output
+Stream Output (Stream)

 Stream output is a data processing method that allows data to be transmitted and processed in a continuous stream, rather than sending all data at once.
 This method allows data to be processed and output immediately after it is generated, greatly improving real-time performance and efficiency.